pirsonxyz/Rusty_Llama/README.md

 In the root of the project directory, you'll find a `.env` file where an environment variable called `MODEL_PATH` is defined.
 Replace the value with the full path to the desired model file.

 ### TailwindCSS
-Install TailwindCSS with `npm install -D tailwindcss`
+Install TailwindCSS with `bun install -D tailwindcss`

 ### Run
 To run the project locally,